mitranim/ng-decorate/readme.md

 }
 ```

-This saves you from duplicating property bindings in the decorator and the class
+This lets you declare bindings directly in the class body and makes them more
-body, and makes bindings more semantic.
+semantic.

-### @bindString
+### `@bindString`

 ```typescript
 class VM {